 The calibrated UORB HSPF model is based on 1995 land use since the calibration period is from 1995 to 2006.
-The extended long-term model needs to use the most recent land use data that is available for UORB, which is 2009 land use.
-Harris Bayou was constructed by the District in 2008 to directly connect Lake Harris with Lake Griffin for additional discharge capacity to Lake Griffin when Haines Creek is reaching its flow capacity.
-The completion of Harris Bayou changed hydrology of Lake Harris and Lake Griffin basins, i.e., Harris Bayou sub-basin was part of Lake Harris basin in the calibration model while in the long-term MFLs model the 1914 acres of Harris Bayou sub-basin became part of Lake Griffin basin in the UORB MFLs HSPF model.
-Since Harris Bayou was completed in 2008, it has not been operational except experimental operation due to: 1.
-Water quality issue inside the bayou, especially high phosphorus concentration in the sediment; 2.
-So far there has been no need to discharge through Harris Bayou.
-Given the District has not started to operate the bayou and will not routinely operate it, it is decided that the bayou is not operated in the baseline condition model.
+The extended long-term model needs to use the most recent land use data that is are available for the UORB, which is 2009 land use.

+Harris Bayou was constructed by the District in 2008 to directly connect Lake Harris with Lake Griffin for additional discharge capacity to Lake Griffin when Haines Creek is-reachesing its flow capacity.
+The completion of Harris Bayou changed the hydrology of the Lake Harris and Lake Griffin basins, i.e., Harris Bayou sub-basin was part of Lake Harris basin in the calibration model while in the long-term MFLs model the 1914 acres of the Harris Bayou sub-basin became part of the Lake Griffin basin.
+Hence, this sub-basin was subtracted from the Lake Harris basin and was added to the Lake Griffinm basin in the UORB MFLs HSPF model.
+Since Harris Bayou was completed in 2008, it has not been operational except under experimental conditionsoperation due to: 1): wWater quality issues inside the bayou, especially high sediment phosphorus concentrations_in the sediment, and ;-2): sSo far there has been no need to discharge through Harris Bayou.
+Given that the District has not started to operate the bayou and will not routinely operate it, it wais decided that the bayou would is not be operated in the baseline condition model.